 Email: Contact.RBC@llr.sc.gov

-Home Inspectors are regulated by the South Dakota Real Estate Commission.
+Home inspectors are regulated by the South Dakota Real Estate Commission.

 South Dakota Real Estate Commission